ktnlvr/ktnlvr.github.io-deprecated/content/posts/monads-ftw.md

 ---
-title: "Exploration and Mimicry of Monads in Non-functional Languages"
+title: "Again, what is a Monad?"
 date: 2023-02-25T23:33:07,929822743+02:00
 draft: true
 ---

-This article is intended to demonstrate in a usual context and aimed at one of my friends, who keeps forgetting how they work.
-If you are reading this, you know that's you.
+I got tired of giving the same explaination for monads to the same forgetful people, so might as well write it out and mail it to them every time they need a refresher.
 When thinking about monads it's important to differentiate their meaning in the world of mathematics and in the world of practical programming.
 Since I am not a mathematician as of writing this post I will be focusing on the practical aspect of their usage.
 All the examples are given in Python-esque syntax with some details ommited for brevity.

 ## Combating Nullability